 Q. How do I know what achievement test level I should order for my child’s proof of progress?

-Some confusion has been created by the use of an older online version of the California Achievement Test (CAT).
-The online test is the 1970 version of the CAT.
-It was originally published almost 50 years ago.
-It is no longer published or scored by CTB/McGraw Hill.
-It has been purchased by a private company and made available at a reduced price for homeschool online testing.
-This test is normed every other year.
+The online CAT test is no longer published or scored by CTB/McGraw Hill.
+It has been purchased by a private company and made available at a reduced price for homeschool families.

-In the 1970s, when this test was in wide use, it was the publisher’s policy to give the test to students at the end of the year who were “going into the next grade.”
-Therefore, students completing third grade would take the test designated as the fourth grade test because it showed preparation for the next grade.
-This is no longer the standard procedure for test administration.
-Choosing “the grade the student will be going into” applies ONLY to this 1970 online version of the CAT.
+When this test was in wide use in the 1970s, it was the publisher’s policy to give the CAT test to students at the end of the year to determine if they were prepared for the next grade level.
+For example, students who were completing third grade would take the test designated as the fourth grade test because it showed preparation for fourth grade

 Determining the level to order for the 1970’s online CAT test is based on the time of year you are administering the test.
 For this test only, we recommend you contact the test owner to determine the correct level to order.

 While this is the procedure for the older, online CAT, it is NOT the ordering standard for any other test.

 Note: The new CAT test that is now available is called the TerraNova 2/CAT 6.
 This up-to-date version uses today’s standard ordering methods–order the level for the grade your student is presently in or has just completed.